-There are 2 types of phone violations scored in Mentor:
+There are two types of Distractions scored in Mentor:

-Phone Manipulation: This is determined by sensors within your handset.
-These sensors are used to detect certain phone usage such as movement, text messaging, calls, email, application use, etc. For example, if a user picks up, puts down or mounts their phone while they are driving, the sensors will capture this activity and we will register this behavior as a distraction event*.
-Continuing to do so will result in subsequent Phone Manipulation events being recorded.
+For example, if a user picks up, puts down, or moves their phone while they are driving, the sensors will capture this activity and will register this behavior as a Distraction event*.
+Continuing to do this will result in subsequent Phone Manipulation events being recorded.

-*Continued optimization is done regularly to ensure we ignore scenarios like normal phone vibrations, most horizontal slides, etc. As cellular handsets/applications evolve, our capture and assessment of these sensor data will continue to improve.
+*Continued optimization is done regularly to ensure scenarios like normal phone vibrations or most horizontal slides are not recorded.
+As mobile handsets/applications evolve, the capture and assessment of sensor data will continue to improve.